express-ts/create-npack-app/docusaurus/docs/setting-up-your-editor.md

 **This feature is currently only supported by [Visual Studio Code](https://code.visualstudio.com) and [WebStorm](https://www.jetbrains.com/webstorm/).**

-Visual Studio Code and WebStorm support debugging out of the box with Create React App.
+Visual Studio Code and WebStorm support debugging out of the box with Create Npack App.
 This enables you as a developer to write and debug your React code without leaving the editor, and most importantly it enables you to have a continuous development workflow, where context switching is minimal, as you don’t have to switch between tools.

 ### Visual Studio Code